Podkomorka/article_converter/README.md

 # Article-Converter

 I made this tool to help save time converting articles into HTML for the [PDH Home Base website](https://www.pdhhomebase.com/articles).
 This tool allows writers to make card image links simply by wrapping card names in brackets, saving them the hassle of finding hundreds of different URLs manually.
-This project makes use of asynchronous functions that make fetch requests to the Scryfall API.
+The converter makes use of asynchronous functions that make fetch requests to the Scryfall API.

 ## Use Cases
 * Wrap all paragraphs with paragraph tags